existentialcoder/nopalm/README.md

     npm i -g nopalm
     cd /path/to/target_dir && nopalm
    ```
-* Use npx to save the trouble of installing as well.
+* Alternatively, use npx to save the trouble of installing as well.
 In an empty or node project directory, run
     ```shell
     npx nopalm
     ```
-* Visit [http://localhost:8001](http://localhost:8001) to start managing your node project
+* Visit [http://localhost:8001](http://localhost:8001) to start managing your node project like a pro

 ## To run / develop locally